David J. Lyon

 Compensation planning and benefit planning including retirement planning, planning involving 401(k) plans, profit-sharing and pension plans and deferred compensation planning.
 David has represented large private companies in establishing complex deferred compensation plans to meet objectives of retaining key executives and have advised on the formation of numerous 401(k) and qualified plans.

 Agricultural tax planning including formation and use of agricultural cooperatives.
 David has represented the buyer of 1,100 acres of farm land in a complex transaction involving a lease with a purchase option that provides significant tax benefits to the buyer because of how tax allocations can be made.
 This purchase is also combined with the use of agricultural cooperatives to achieve certain other tax and anti-trust law benefits.

 Exempt organizations and charitable planning.
-David completed the planning for one of the largest charitable gifts ever to a university in the form of a contribution of a sports arena - Fabian VanCott obtained IRS rulings on the exempt status of four entities (including a disregarded entity owned by a charitable foundation) involved in the ownership and management of the sports arena in a manner that permitted the client's objectives to be obtained.
+David completed the planning for one of the largest charitable gifts ever to a university in the form of a contribution of a sports arena - Fabian VanCott obtained IRS rulings on the exempt status of four entities (including a disregarded entity owned by a charitable foundation) involved in the ownership and management of the sports arena in a way that let the client fulfill it's objective.

 Planning for the acquisition, development, investment in and sale of real property.
 David represented a client in the structure of a land development involving one square mile of land with the objective of maximizing capital gain on sale and minimizing the recognition of ordinary income.

 Estate planning including planning to minimize estate, gift and generation-skipping transfer taxes and planning efficiently to transmit wealth and control of businesses from older generations to the succeeding generations.
 David has designed and implemented many estate plans using partnerships and installment sales to reduce the future imposition of estate taxes and generation-skipping transfer taxes.